microsoft/AcademicContent/Events and Hacks/Student Hacks/hackwithazure.md

 Not working?
 Come to the Microsoft booth and we'll get it fixed.

-You may already have an Microsoft account (@outlook.com or @hotmail.com email, or could be associated with any other email address).
-If you don't, you can create one at [https://signup.live.com/](https://signup.live.com/) or as part of the instructions below.
+You may already have a Microsoft account (@outlook.com or @hotmail.com email, or could be associated with any other email address).
+If you don't, you can create one at [https://signup.live.com/](https://signup.live.com/) or as a part of the instructions below.

 ## Azure hackathon prize
 Use any Azure service (like, any of them...) and enter our Azure prize (Azure Champ Challenge).
 Winners will recieve an Xbox One X for each team member and your hack will be entered into our Imagine Cup competition (the grand prize last year was a mentoring session with CEO Satya and $85k).